This post was updated on October 16, 2018, to include changes in pricing.

 |Streaming Service||# of Paid Plans||Free Model Available||Basic Plan||Premium Plan||Hi-Res Plan||Family Plan||Student Plan|

-We loved these speakers when we got a chance to check them out.
+- Grovemade Wood Speakers: We loved these speakers when we got a chance to check them out.
 They sound good and the build quality is amazing.
 The reason they didn’t make this list is mainly because of the high price tag, but if you can afford it you won’t be disappointed by this work of art by Grovemade.
-Full review

-One pair that almost made our list were the Mackie CR3 speakers.
-If it wasn’t for the Logitech Z313 being so much less expensive this probably would’ve been our bang for your buck pick.
+- Mackie CR3: If it wasn’t for the Logitech Z313 being so much less expensive this probably would’ve been our bang for your buck pick.
 Still, it’s a solid option that plenty of people swear by.

 Why you should trust us